 Parking Permits - Prior to driving a car to school, a student must present a valid driver license, proof of insurance, and parent consent form in order to obtain a parking permit.
-Parking permits may be obtained from either the Attendance Office or the Principal's Office for \$10.00.
+Parking permits may be obtained from either the Attendance Office or the Principal's Office for \$20.00.
 No student will be allowed to park a motor vehicle on campus without a parking permit.
+Anyone parked in an unauthorized area without a permit is subject to being towed at owner's expense.

 Student Parking Lot - The student parking lot is off limits to a student during the school day.
 Students are not allowed to assemble in the parking lot or sit in a car before, during, or immediately after school hours.
 Students are to park in the space designated by the permit number and adhere to all normal driving and parking rules.
-The student must display the permit each day by hanging it on the rearview mirror with the number observable through the front windshield.
+The PHS Student Parking decal must be visible at all times through a windshield of the vehicle.
 Any student who loses his/her permit must purchase a replacement.
 Students needing to drive a car to school for one day may obtain and display a visitor pass in the same manner as stated above.
 Students may not drive off paved surfaces or on sidewalks.
 The speed limit within the parking area is 10 mph.
 Pearl High School is not responsible for any personal items that are stolen, lost, or damaged.